zio/zio/docs/datatypes/core/cause.md

 title: "Cause"
 ---

-`Cause[E]` is a description of a full story of failure, which is included in an [Exit.Failure](exit.md).
-Many times in ZIO something can fail for a value of type `E`, but there are other ways things can fail too.

 The `ZIO[R, E, A]` effect is polymorphic in values of type `E` and we can work with any error type that we want, but there is a lot of information that is not inside an arbitrary `E` value.
 So as a result ZIO needs somewhere to store things like **unexpected error or defects**, **stack and execution traces**, **cause of fiber interruptions**, and so forth.

+ZIO is very aggressive about preserving the full information related to a failure.
+It captures all type of errors into the `Cause` data type.
+So its error model is **lossless**.
+It doesn't throw information related to the failure result.
+So we can figure out exactly what happened during the operation of our effects.

-ZIO uses a data structure from functional programming called a _semiring_.
-The `Cause` is a semiring.
-It allows us to take a base type `E` that represents the error type and then capture the sequential and parallel composition of errors in a fully lossless fashion.
+ZIO uses the `Cause[E]` data type to store the full story of failure.
+ZIO uses a data structure from functional programming called a _semiring_ for the `Cause` data type. **It allows us to take a base type `E` that represents the error type and then capture the sequential and parallel composition of errors in a fully lossless fashion**.

-It is the underlying data type for the ZIO data type, and we do not usually work directly with it.
+It is important to note that `Cause` is the underlying data type for the ZIO data type, and we don't usually deal with it directly.
 Even though it is not a data type that we deal with very often, anytime we want, we can access the `Cause` data structure, which gives us total access to all parallel and sequential errors in our codebase.

 The following snippet shows how the `Cause` is designed as a semiring data structure: